Boothstown: Industrial Revolution

 In 1795 the Bridgewater Canal was extended from Worsley, through Boothstown to Leigh.
 The growth of Boothstown was based on coal and cotton.
 Cookes Meadow Pit at Ellenbrook dated from 1760-70 but deep mining came with the sinking of Mosley Common Colliery in the 1860s.
 An early colliery tramway moved coal from the pits at Ellenbrook down to the canal at Boothstown Basin by gravity, using the slope of the land.

 Boothstown's underground canal, the Chaddock Level, was used to transport coal during the 19th century.
 It connected the Bridgewater Canal at a small basin approximately 100m east of Moss House Lane to Chaddock Colliery, the Queen Anne Pit (1810 to 1820) and Henfold Pit in Tyldesley.
 The keystone on the entrance to the Chaddock Level is dated 1816.
 The pits on the Tyldesley side of Boothstown had closed by 1870.
 In 1931 Boothstown Mines Rescue Station was built along with housing for the rescue team members and other staff, it is a Grade II Listed building.

 A Mr Smith built a small cotton mill in Boothstown Delph by the Stirrup Brook in 1812.
 In 1891 Edward Makin of Garden Mill had 260 looms weaving "regattas, stripes, ginghams etc." and William Yates' Boothstown Mill had 9,000 spindles and 242 looms producing fine quality cotton from 1875 until the mill closed in 1968.

 Modern history

 The M60 motorway was constructed to the east of Boothstown in the 1970s (originally as the M62).
 The Royal Horticultural Society opened a national garden at Bridgewater in 2021.

 Governance

 From the 11th century, Boothstown was part of the township of Worsley in the ancient ecclesiastical parish Eccles in the hundred of Salford, and county of Lancashire.

-Boothstown is represented in the UK parliament by Barbara Keeley, Labour MP for Worsley & Eccles South.
+Boothstown is represented in the UK parliament by Barbara Keeley, Labour MP for Worsley and Eccles South.

 The Boothstown and Ellenbrook ward of Salford City Council is represented by three Conservative councillors: Les Turner, Darren Ward and Bob Clarke.